kylehakala/3601-S16-lab3_angular/LABTASKS.md

 > mainCtrl is the one being used

 ##### Where is the navigation bar included in the source code for index.html?
-> it's included as the first <div> in the <body>.
+> it's included as the first div in the body.

 ##### app.js within public/javascript is where your Angular modules are located at.
 What modules does the project currently have?
-> stdControllers and mainApp are the modules.
+> mainApp and stdControllers

 ##### Notice, the code controlling the Node.js server is in a file also called app.js.
 There is no particular reason for this other than a generator we will use later on follows the same convention.
 Explain the difference between the purpose of the files (think client vs server).
-> The app.js file in the root is intended for routing and express code and server; the app.js file in /javascript lists the modules used.
+> The app.js file inside /javascript lists the modules.
+The app.js file in the root lists routing and server info.

 ##### Add a pet to the array, data (in the appropriate controller).
 See the change on the web page (you need to reload, but not restart).
+> Done

 ##### How are new items added and deleted through the web page? (i.e. - What functions from the main controller are used in index.html, and what Angular directives allow them to interact with the view?)
+> mainControl.addData(), and removeData($index). ng-click, ng-model, ng-repeat, ng-submit

 ##### Open navbar.html view.
 What is its purpose?
 How would you go about adding links to the navigation bar?
+> navbar.html allows you to add new navbar links to all of the other html pages in a single place, rather than updating the code on each one separately.

 ##### Find two instances of use of bootstrap (see above) in either navbar view or index view or both; explain what is formatted.
+> nav nav-pills is used to format the navBar links into pill shaped buttons, and glyphicon glyphicon-trash floatRight adds the trash can to the list of items.

 >Protip: Bootstrap is awesome.
 Start using it.
 Seriously.
 This allows you to do fancy things with styling (CSS) with very little effort.
 Think back to lab 1. http://getbootstrap.com/components/ <- Regular Bootstrap. https://angular-ui.github.io/bootstrap/ <- Angular Bootstrap.
 These offer separate functionality and both can be used simultaneously.